Ohio Senate passes Biden ballot fix, foreign campaign money ban. Here's what it means

 How did the foreign money bill come into play?

-Ohio Republicans didn't want to help Democrats put Biden on the ballot without getting something in return.
+Ohio Republicans didn't want to help Democrats without getting something in return.
 To that end, they linked a ballot fix to a ban on foreign nationals giving to issue campaigns.

-GOP lawmakers began pushing for the measure after a progressive dark money group poured millions into Ohio ballot campaigns, including the abortion rights amendment approved by voters last year.
+GOP lawmakers began pushing for the measure after a progressive dark money group poured millions into Ohio ballot campaigns, including the abortion rights amendment approved by voters.
 The group, Sixteen Thirty Fund, has received donations from a Swiss billionaire.

 Are foreign campaign donations already illegal?